eurocontrol-swim/aixm-graph/README.md

 - **Upload dataset**: at top-right corner button.
 - **Navigate through datasets**: at top-right corner dropdown list.
 - **Download skeleton**: at dataset area (left side) under the name of the dataset.
-- **Filter feature groups by broken xlinks**: at dataset area (left side) under the Features title.
+- **Filter feature groups by report**: at dataset area (left side) under the Features title.
 - **Load graph for a specific feature group**: click on a feature group at the dataset area.
 - **Manipulate the graph**
     - **via the top bar of graph area:**
         - filter the features on their key field values (type filter key and press `Enter`)
         - select the features per page to display.
+    - **via the graph:**
         - navigate to next/previous pages, if any.
-    - **via the graph:**
         - click on a feature node whose label starts with `[+]` to expand it with its associations.
         - right-click on a feature node to display it in single feature mode.
     - **via the associations table:**